garrettyatteau/startup/README.md

 ## Elevator Pitch

 Tier lists are commonly used to compare different items witihin the same genre.
 These can range from ranking TV shows to vacation spots.
 On this website you will have the chance to rank a list of various different foods within a tier list.
 After logging in and creating your tier list, the data from your tier list will be sent towards a community ranking, where the average ranking of each food item on each users tier list will be compiled into one tier list.
+This community ranking can be used to see how popular certain foods are among all users of the website.

 ## Key Features